 The recipe relies on wonderful succulent tomatoes for taste success.
 If these are in short supply, use a tin of good Italian diced or whole tomatoes.

-The rasam is great to make from the water left over from cooking dal or lentils.
-Lentils are a great flavouring agent in Indian cooking, so the water forms a beautiful stock.
-You can of course use water if you don’t happen to be cooking lentils at the same time.
+The rasam is great to make from water in which dal or lentils have been cooked.
+Lentils are a great flavouring agent in Indian cooking, so this water forms a beautiful stock if you happen to be cooking lentils at the same time as making rasam.

 There is a specific spice mix used for Rasam, called Rasam Powder or Rasam Masala.
 You can buy a ready mixed rasam powder from your local Indian or Asian shop, or you can make your own.
 Bought or home made Sambar Masala can be substituted.